-The Africa of an earlier day knew only animism and fetishism, and many of these attitudes persist today.
-More than 80 years of missionary activity by Baptist and evangelical missionaries has resulted, however, in a large number of churches and a great influence in society.
+The Africa of days gone by, knew only of animism and fetishism.
+Many of these beliefs persist today.
+However, 100 years of missionary activity by Baptist and evangelical missionaries has resulted in a large number of churches and a great influence on society.

 Year Entered by BMM1920

 The history of Baptist Mid-Missions’ work in the CAR begins with the history of the Mission itself.
 On January 1, 1921, Rev. William Haas, Mr. and Mrs. Ferd Rosenau, Mr. and Mrs. Arthur Young, and Mrs. Rowena Becker began their long journey inland to establish the first three stations of BMM at Sibut, Crampel, and Bangassou.
 Eventually the ministry spread throughout much of the CAR.
 Over the decades the Lord has raised up hundreds of Baptist churches.
 The Scriptures have been translated into Sango; a hospital and dispensaries have been established; and Bible schools have trained hundreds of pastors and Christian workers who now carry on the majority of the work.

 - building a campus for our FIBAT Seminary, which began in 2011